Bicultural Poetry Program

 Participants: 20–45 students

-Bonus: UMKC students apply for paid internships to support these sessions.
+Bonus: UMKC students apply for paid internships to support the curriculum development of these sessions.

 “Our Identidad” Annual Anthology